Infinite Crisis: Plot

 When a horde of supervillains attack Metropolis, heroes, current and retired, fly off to the rescue, and they are joined by the National Guard.
 The battle results in multiple deaths on both sides, including many by Superboy-Prime himself, who kills villains and heroes alike.
-During the battle, Superboy-Prime takes off to destroy Oa, planning to collapse the Universe in a big bang event, and recreate it with himself as the only superhero.
-Superboy-Prime is slowed down by a 300-mile thick wall of willpower created by the Green Lantern Corps, but he kills thirty-two Green Lanterns before Kal-L and Kal-El carry him toward what is left of Krypton.
-It is essentially a huge cloud of kryptonite.
-The Supermen fly Superboy through Krypton's red sun, Rao, destroying his armor and causing all three Kryptonians' powers to diminish.
+During the battle, Superboy-Prime takes off to destroy Oa, planning to collapse the universe in a big bang event, and recreate it with himself as the only superhero.
+Superboy-Prime is slowed down by a 300-mile thick wall of willpower created by the Green Lantern Corps, but he kills thirty-two Green Lanterns before Kal-L and Kal-El carry him toward a kryptonite field surrounding the remnants of Krypton.
+The Supermen fly Superboy through Krypton's red sun Rao, destroying his armor and causing all three Kryptonians' powers to diminish.
 Falling to the sentient planet (and Green Lantern Corps member) Mogo, they fight.
-Kal-El finally knocks Superboy-Prime out and the older Superman Kal-L dies of his injuries in the arms of his cousin, Power Girl.
+Kal-El finally knocks Superboy-Prime out before succumbing to kryptonite poisoning, and the older Superman Kal-L dies of his injuries.

 Back on Earth, Batman, struggling with Superboy's death and Nightwing's severe injuries sustained during the Metropolis battle, contemplates shooting Alex.
 Batman is dissuaded by Wonder Woman.
 Alex manages to escape.

 Wonder Woman, Batman, and Superman later meet up in Gotham City.
 Wonder Woman plans to find out who she is.
 Batman plans a similar journey of self-discovery, revisiting the training of his youth, this time with Dick Grayson, now healthier, and with Tim Drake joining him.
 Superman retires from super heroics until his powers return, focusing his career as a journalist in the meantime.

 Hiding in an alley in Gotham City and making new plans, Alexander Luthor is found by Lex Luthor and the Joker.
-The Joker mutilates Alexander by spraying acid onto his face, then electrifies it, and finally, kills Alexander by shooting him as Lex mocks him for making mistakes including not letting the Joker play in the Secret Society and underestimating Lex.
+The Joker mutilates Alexander by spraying acid onto his face, then electrifies it, and kills Alexander by shooting him as Lex mocks him.

 The Green Lantern Corps imprison Superboy-Prime inside a red Sun-Eater.
-The series ends with him carving an S into his chest with his bare hands and declaring that he has escaped from worse prisons than this.
+The series ends with him carving an S into his chest and declaring that he has escaped from worse prisons than this.